 Are you ready to learn valuable skills at an organization committed to climate action?
 Are you searching for an opportunity to learn and grow with a community of grassroots activists and organizers?
 If so, consider an internship with 350Vermont!

 In each position, we are looking for someone with a commitment to and passion for the 350Vermont mission of building a local movement to stop the climate crisis.

 We seek self-starters with the passion, creativity, and drive to make things happen while working independently and in close coordination with a team.
-350VT summer internships are paid, 30 hours a week.
-We try to match our internships with the skills and experience you bring to our work.
-There are two positions available for the summer of 2018, please read more below!
+We try to match our internships with the skills and experience you bring to our work. read more about our Fall, Spring, and Summer internships below!

 If you are new to 350Vermont read more about our mission and history here.

 Please check out our spring internship opportunities below!

 Spring internship positions are roughly 15 hours a week and based in 350VT’s Burlington office, although based on transportation, some work can be done remotely.
 More hours may be required based on the needs of our campaigns and organization.
 These are unpaid but we strongly encourage you to get school credit for these internships.
 If you are a student with work study going to UVM we may be able to compensate you for fall and spring internships.

 We are still considering what our needs our for the spring, but please read a few descriptions of roles we’ve had in the past.
 Please reach out to Lily (firstname.lastname@example.org) to express your interest or if you have any questions!
 Applications for spring internships will be open in November.